polard8/kernel/README.md

 ## License

-Gramado is a Free and Open Source operating system.
+Gramado OS is a Free and Open Source operating system.
-The source code uses the BSD license.
+The source code uses the MIT license.

 ## Quotes:

 ```
-  * Transfiguration
-  * "Close to the borders and beyond."
-(Grace).
+    "Come Thou fount of every blessing"
 ```